BrugiKorea/digital-communications/README.md

-## Transmisja danych
+## Digital communication

-To repozytorium zawiera zestaw laboratoriów z przedmiotu **Transmisja danych**.
+This repository contains a set of laboratory assignments for the **Digital communication** course.

-Zakres obejmuje zagadnienia związane z:
+The scope covers topics related to:
-- generowaniem i analizą sygnałów cyfrowych,
+- generation and analysis of digital signals,
-- modulacjami analogowymi i cyfrowymi (ASK, PSK, FSK),
+- analog and digital modulations (ASK, PSK, FSK),
-- kluczowaniem sygnałów binarnych,
+- binary signal shift keying,
-- analizą widm w dziedzinie częstotliwości,
+- spectrum analysis in the frequency domain,
-- kodowaniem i dekodowaniem (kody Hamminga),
+- encoding and decoding (Hamming codes),
-- symulacją kompletnego systemu transmisyjnego,
+- simulation of a complete transmission system,
-- wpływem zakłóceń kanału na jakość transmisji (BER).
+- the impact of channel interference on transmission quality (BER).